 • All grocery store-bought packaged Matza and Matza Meal is made from yoshon Winter Wheat.

-• Spelt and Rye are always yoshon when grown in the USA or Canada.
+• Bulgur Wheat, Spelt and Rye are always yoshon when grown in North America.

 Correct!
-These crops are winter crops in the USA, and can be relied upon to be yoshon year-round.
-Most spelt in Canada is yoshon too.
+These crops are winter crops in the USA and Canada, and can be relied upon to be yoshon year-round.

 • Israelis must eat yoshon when visiting the USA or other countries, and any visitors from other countries must eat yoshon when visiting Israel.